 be knowledgeable of the methods of analysis used, as referred to in VM-30, Section 2.B.
 This section cites conformance with Actuarial Standards of Practice (ASOPs) and methods of analysis that are deemed appropriate for such purposes by the ASB.

-All non-modeled reserves, such as formulaic and PBR Net Premium Reserve.
+All non-modeled reserves, such as formulaic and PBR Net Premium Reserves.

-Modeled Reserve required by the Valuation Manual and associated C-3 risk-based capital requirements (aka Principle-Based Reserve).
+Modeled Reserves required by the Valuation Manual and associated C-3 risk-based capital requirements (aka Principle-Based Reserve and Capital Requirements).

 Knowledge of models: